 Ordinary x-ray exams create an image by passing x-rays through the body.
 Nuclear medicine exams use a radioactive material called a radiopharmaceutical or radiotracer.
 This material is injected into the bloodstream, swallowed or inhaled as a gas.
 The material accumulates in the area of your body under examination, where it gives off a small amount of energy in the form of gamma rays.
 Special cameras detect this energy and, with the help of a computer, create pictures that offer details on the structure and function of organs and tissues.

 Unlike other imaging techniques, nuclear medicine exams focus on processes within the body, such as rates of metabolism or levels of various other chemical activity.
 Areas of greater intensity, called "hot spots," indicate where large amounts of the radiotracer have accumulated and where there is a high level of chemical or metabolic activity.
 Less intense areas, or "cold spots," indicate a smaller concentration of radiotracer and less activity.

 Areas of greater intensity could require further evaluation through biopsy.
 Breast cancer, as well as some benign lesions, can cause areas of greater intensity in the breast.

 How is the procedure performed?

-Prior to imaging, you will be injected with a small amount of radiotracer.
-One breast at a time will be placed next to the BSGI gamma camera and compressed with a flat plate, similar to a screening mammogram.
-Some machines have a gamma camera that is placed on each side of the breast.
-Each image takes about 10 minutes to acquire.
+Prior to imaging, the doctor or technologist will inject you with a small amount of radiotracer.
+One breast at a time will be placed next to the gamma camera and compressed with a flat plate, similar to a mammogram.
+Some machines place a gamma camera on each side of the breast.
+Each image takes about 10 minutes to capture.
 Two images of each breast are typically obtained.
 More images may be obtained depending upon the size of the breast or if a potential abnormality is identified.
-Therefore, the examination takes 40 to 60 minutes in most cases.
+Therefore, the exam takes 45-60 minutes in most cases.